Skip to content

 }

 Note: Only one fallback rule should be set.
-If there are multiple fallback rules in the sinker configuration, the last one will be used.
+If multiple fallback rules exist in the sinker configuration, the last one will be used.

 Since Datakit will check the token on Dataway, the token (including secret_token) set here must meet the following conditions:

-For tokens that do not meet this condition, Datakit will fail to install.
+For tokens that do not meet this condition, Datakit installation will fail.

 Datakit End Settings

-In Datakit, we need to make several settings so that it can tag the collected data with specific labels for grouping.
+In Datakit, we need to make several settings to allow the collected data to be tagged with specific labels for grouping.

-Datakit will look for fields with these Keys in the data it collects (only looking for string-type fields), extract them, and use them as the basis for grouping and sending.
+Datakit will search for fields with these Keys in the data it collects (only looking for string-type fields), extract them, and use them as the basis for grouping and sending.

 • Configure "Global Host Tags" and "Global Election Tags"

-In all data uploaded by Datakit, these global tags (including tag key and tag value) will be attached as the basis for grouping and sending.
+All data uploaded by Datakit will carry these configured global tags (including tag key and tag value) as the basis for grouping and sending.

 Datakit End Customer Key Settings

-If you want the data collected by a specific Datakit to meet the needs of traffic splitting, you need to ensure a few points:
+If you want the data collected by a specific Datakit to meet the requirements for traffic splitting, ensure the following:

-• Datakit has configured valid Global Customer Keys.
+• Datakit is configured with valid Global Customer Keys

 These two configurations are as follows: